selfishprimate/sketchize/README.md

 1. You can create wireframes for your mobile, tablet or desktop projects.
 2. You can make rapid drawings and take faster notes during time of project meetings.
-3. You can use Sketchize to ideate your ideas for UX projects
+3. You can use Sketchize to ideate your ideas for your UX projects.
 4. You can sketch out anything you like by using the sketchpad sheets with and without grid versions.

 ## How can you use the sketch sheets?